Open late Fri.-Sat.

 * Click here for rating key

-Incline Public House Restaurant Review: Routinely hopping and with a no-reservations policy, Incline Public House arms its hostess with an iPad to take a picture of parties when they arrive; then, diners are found when a seat opens up in the loud, vaulted room with concrete floors.
-But the wait isn't all bad since it creates the opportunity for drinks on the massive two-tier deck.
+Incline Public House Restaurant Review: Routinely hopping and with a no-reservations policy, Incline Public House often has diners waiting in a loud, vaulted room with concrete floors.
+But that’s not all bad since it creates the opportunity to enjoy drinks on the massive two-tier deck.
 The panoramic view is one of the best in the city, and an upper deck shade provides cover from sun and rain.
 Mostly a craft beer joint, the place also showcases funkier items, like a braised short rib grilled cheese and a Pimm's Cup to wash it down (gin-based Pimm's, lemonade, Sprite and cucumber).
 Incline prides itself on house-made items like its sauces.
 There’s comfort food, such as pastrami or mac ‘n’ cheese topped with Grippo's chips, and heart-healthy options of seared tuna or a variety of salads.
-For a main course, the best bet is a stone-fired pizza (try the green eggs and ham for a new twist on an old pie) or a sandwich, like brisket grilled cheese or duck confit sliders.
+For a main course, the best bet is a stone-fired pizza (go for the green eggs and ham for a new take on an old pie) or a burger with a twist (think duck confit sliders).
+Come for dessert, perhaps cheesecake, milk stout bread pudding or a cast-iron chocolate chip cookie with ice cream.
+Stop by for brunch when you can have an Ultimate Bloody Martini with bacon vodka and bananas Foster french toast.
 Try Incline on a date night for a cocktail before a Reds game.
-Come for dessert, perhaps cheesecake, milk stout bread pudding, or a cast-iron chocolate chip cookie with ice cream.
-Consider, too, stopping by for brunch, when you can have an Ultimate Bloody Martini with bacon vodka and bananas Foster french toast.